 Phillip and his company stayed at Sydney Cove until January 23rd.
-During this short stay they made contact with the local aboriginal people.
+During this short stay, they made contact with the local aboriginal people.
 They then returned to Botany Bay that same evening.

 The following day the fleet was to make its move to the new location at Sydney Cove.

-However, due to a large gale this relocation was delayed until January 25th.
+However, due to a large gale, this relocation was delayed until January 25th.

 But the fleet still had difficulty on this day and did not reach the new site of the settlement until January 26th.
 Botany Bay was thus possessed in the name of King George III on the 26th of the month.

-In fact the formal establishment did not occur on January 26th.
+The formal establishment did not occur on January 26th.

-This did not occur until February 7th 1788 when a formal proclamation was read out.
+This did not occur until February 7th, 1788 when a formal proclamation was readout.

 The land of New Holland